researchdata-se/docs.researchdata.se/docs/metadata/schema-org-json-ld.md

 ### distribution

 Describes and links to the files in the dataset.
+If the dataset contains multiple files in a hierarchical structure provide the relative path in `name`. e.g. `images/2024-03-14.jpg`.

 ```json title="list of files in the dataset"
 [